svkanoria/kci-mis/README.md

 ### Load CSV data into the database

-Download the sales register data from SAP, and convert it into a CSV file using Excel.

 Upload the data using our data ingestor service:

-    $ npm run data-ingestor -- file/path/to.csv
+    $ npm run data-ingestor -- /path/to/directory/of/csv/files